 What is Candida?

-Candida albicans is a common environmental fungus that can infect the digestive tracts of birds.
-It is a common cause of 'sour crop' or a crop infection (ingluvitis), especially in young birds.
-It may be spread from an adult bird feeding a young one; from a contaminated environment or contaminated water; or hand-feeding formulas.
+Candida albicans is a common environmental yeast that can infect the digestive tracts of birds.
+It is a common cause of 'sour crop' or a crop infection, scientifically referred to as ingluvitis.
+Candida is more common in young birds.
+It may be spread from an adult bird feeding a young one, from being housed in a contaminated environment, drinking contaminated water, or eating contaminated hand-feeding formulas.

-In its advanced stages, Candida can affect a bird systemically, as it goes outside the gastrointestinal tract and invades the rest of the body, but this is rare.
+In its advanced stages, Candida can affect a bird systemically, as it goes outside the gastrointestinal tract and invades the rest of the body; this is rare.
 With a systemic infection, it can be found in the blood, certain body organs, and bone marrow.

-How do I know if my bird has Candida?
+How do I know if my bird is infected with Candida?

 Common clinical signs include lethargy, fluffed feathers, little to no appetite, vomiting or regurgitation, delayed crop emptying, a distended crop full of mucus, and occasionally a crop impacted with dry food, mucus, or other debris.
-A veterinarian familiar with birds will start with a complete history, a body weight and a physical examination.
-Since the clinical signs of candidiasis occur with many different diseases and are not specific to candidiasis, your veterinarian will likely advise a series of diagnostic tests to determine the actual cause of disease.
+Your avian veterinarian will start with a complete history, body weight, and physical examination.
+Since the clinical signs of candidiasis occur with many other diseases and are not specific to candidiasis, your veterinarian will likely advise a series of diagnostic tests to determine the exact cause of the disease.

-It is common for candidiasis to develop secondary to other disease processes; therefore, other tests should be performed to determine whether there are other problems predisposing the bird to secondary infection.
+It is common for candidiasis to develop secondary to other disease processes, so it will be necessary for other tests to be performed to determine whether there are other problems predisposing your bird to secondary infection.
 Early diagnosis generally leads to faster resolution of underlying problems.

 Can my bird be treated?

-If your bird is diagnosed with candidiasis, closely follow your veterinarian’s recommendations in administering prescribed medications and ensuring your pet’s environment is disinfected properly.
+If your bird is diagnosed with candidiasis, follow your veterinarian’s recommendations in administering prescribed medications and ensuring your pet’s environment is adequately disinfected.